ff55lab/android-kotlin-template-navigation/README.md

 # Navigation Template

-This app has the base navigation template to east your initial development.
+This app has the base navigation template to ease your initial development.
 By using `BottomNavigationView` and `Navigation Graph`, the app is able to navigate to different menu or to sub-screen through `Fragment`.

 ### Example of menu structure